 OK.
 I’ve gone and done it again.
 After my brief flirtation with Younique a few years ago I wasn’t going to do any more MLM.
 I mean, I love the business model and I know that it works for some people.
 One of the girls that joined Younique alongside me in October 2014 has just bought the house next door to hers for her parents to live in.
 It can be amazing for some people.

 BUT, and there are some big buts – if you are going to get involved in MLM companies there are some things which you really have got to know.
-I’ve covered them in my free report which you can get at the bottom of the page if you really want it.

 So ultimately it failed and I walked away.
 And stuff happened in my life and I moved on.

 And so here I am two years later, and we’ve had another messy winter.
 This time it was physical – every type of cold, infection and virus that you could imagine.
 Nothing serious, but we kept Lemsip and Nurofen in business, not to mention Dettol and Immodium.
 I think it was mainly due to my son starting a new school and bringing home a whole set of new bugs that we hadn’t encountered before, but whatever it was, all four of us were just about ill all the time between November and April.

 The doctor has no cure for little bugs like these; take lots of fluids, rest, take paracetamol.
 That’s all there is.
 I swabbed down our counters with antibacterial this and that, and we washed our hands raw, but we were just run down and exhausted.
 So I started looking for probiotics and other natural immune support solutions.
 And that’s when I came across doTERRA essential oils.